cstenkamp/MastersThesisText/pandoc_markdown_base/3_0_1_datasets_siddata.md

 	* Also, we have a lower bound for useful data: we can just throw away data that cannot be classified!
     * Dass man theoretisch sich den task einfacher machen kann indem man nur die correctly-classified Kurse des fb-classifiers verwendet, das wirft die oben genannten doofen descriptions raus!!
 * I'd like more attributes, but da gibt's einige Probleme.
 Noten gibt's nicht, "allerschweste Datenschutzbedenken".
 Was studiert wer und in welchem Semester haben wir nur für den Zeitpunkt der Abfrage -> in kombi mit der k-anonymisierung wirds da schwer zu sagen in welchem semester leute was belegt haben

+### Addendums (SORT ME)

+* Because of the nature of the dataset I need to do some things differently
+    * I'm not working with reviews or collections-of-tags, that means their "how does this dimension correspond to the count in the reviews" doesn't make sense
+        * their algorithm is tailored to this.
+Take their success-metric for the SVMs splitting the embedding.
+The more often the word "scary" comes in the concatenated reviews, the more scary the movie is.
+Sounds legit.
+The more often the people that took pictures at a particular place mentioned the "nature" of that, the more relevant "nature" is to that place.
+Also legit.
+But in the descriptions for courses that involve a lot of mathematics, it is not necessarily the case that the term "mathematics" occurs often.
+So due to the different nature of my dataset I have to go beyond their algorithm at some points - in this case it is probably the case that different kinds of mathematical terms actually do occur more often, so I'd need calculate these kinds of kappas not based oon a single term but ALREADY on a cluster of terms (... and I can bootstrap my way there, because after I do this I get more words to add to my cluster, rinse and repeat!)